AnnaNCS/computer_organization_hw/README.md

-EXE Circtuit
+Computer Organization Project, Fall 2022: EXE Circuit

-In order to run the program, run the following file in your Logisim application:
+Clone the repository and open the following file in your Logisim application:
+‘‘‘
   HWproject.circ
+‘‘‘